On Eating Less - The Minimalist Diet

-But you don't have to obsess about a diet or resign yourself to being heavier at the end of quarantine.
-We may be buying more shelf-stable foods and desiring meals that are quick and easy to put together, but that doesn't mean we have to compromise our energy and our immune systems by eating poorly.
+But we don't have to obsess about a diet or resign ourselves to being heavier.
+We don't have to compromise our immune systems and energy levels by eating poorly.

-I won't have to count calories or carbs, or even give up pasta, potatoes, or baked goods.
-My husband is going to join me -- would you like to, as well?
+The Minimalist Diet doesn't require counting calories or carbs, or even giving up pasta, potatoes, or baked goods.
+My husband is going to join me – would you like to, as well?

 1. Create structure.

 Get up in the morning, shower, and get dressed, even if you're not going to leave the house.
 Make your bed.
-A habit of sitting around in your pajamas will make it easier to snack.
+A habit of sitting around in your pajamas or sweats makes it easier to snack.
 You may be home all day, but you shouldn't eat all day.
-Don't nibble on seven mini meals; set times for breakfast, lunch, and dinner, and stick to that routine.
+Don't graze on seven mini meals – set times for breakfast, lunch, and dinner, and stick to that routine.

 2. Move around.

 I have a bad habit of starting a writing project and then sitting at my desk for three hours before I get up and move.
-Then I feel sluggish and stiff, and it's much harder to make myself take a walk around the block.
+Of course I feel sluggish and stiff, so it's much harder to make myself take a walk around the block.
 If you normally commute or go to meetings, use that time to walk, dance, do yoga or stretches, or do some bodyweight exercises.

 - If pasta is your go-to comfort food, buy whole-grain varieties and tomato-based sauces.
 Go light on the cheese.